Retention of sponsored project expense documentation

 - Retained records do not need to be in the form of hard copies and may be scanned and stored electronically.

 - Records may be stored electronically within the InfoEd grants management system, and a special folder in the InfoEd Proposal Tracking (PT) module has been created for this purpose.
-As illustrated below, departments may upload their sponsored project expenditure documents to the "Dept Supporting Docs" folder located within the "Attachments" folder as illustrated below.
+Departments may upload their sponsored project expenditure documents to the "Dept Supporting Docs" folder located within the "Attachments" folder.

 - When uploading documents to the InfoEd "Dept Supporting Docs" folder, please provide a descriptive file name.
 For example, if uploading a timesheet, name the file as follows: Timesheet_Diana Jones_2-1-16 thru 2-15-16.
 In the file name, include the type of document, the individual's name (if document relates to an individual) and the time period for which the document represents (if applicable).